mongodb/docs-realm/source/includes/note-beta-feature.rst

    - The API may change.
    - New data types are not backwards compatible.
-   - Realm Studio version 11.0.0-beta is not compatible with {+realm+} files using this new data type.

    To add new data types via :ref:`development mode <enable-development-mode>`, you must update the client SDK. {+sync+} client applications using older